-You probably won’t have to spend time in jail if this is your first offense.
-On the other hand, if you’ve had repeat reckless driving convictions, a bad driving history, or you were driving at a speed of more than 100 mph, the likelihood of jail time increases significantly.
+First-time offenders likely will not see jail time.
+If you’ve had repeat reckless convictions, poor driving records, or you were driving at a speed of more than 100 miles per hour, the likelihood of jail time increases significantly.

-When reckless driving is a class 1 misdemeanor, you can face a jail sentence of up to 12 months, and when it is a class 6 felony, you can face a sentence of having to spend up to 5 years in jail.
+When reckless driving is a class 1 misdemeanor, you face a 12-month jail sentence, and when it is a class 6 felony, you can face a sentence of having to spend up to 5 years in jail.

-If you are convicted of reckless driving, it doesn’t mean that you will surely face license suspension, but the faster your speed or more reckless your behavior the greater the chances of active jail.
+If you are convicted of reckless driving, it doesn’t mean that you will surely face license suspension, but the faster your speed or more reckless your behavior the greater the chances additional penalties.

 A first-time reckless driving offense in Virginia may include a driver’s license suspension for a maximum of six months.
-Of course, traveling at speeds over 95-100 mph is more likely to result in a suspended license compared to driving at lower speeds.
+Of course, traveling at excessive speed over 95-100 mph is more likely to result in a suspended license compared to driving at lower speeds.

-In order to get your license back, it is necessary to comply with the conditions set by the judge, which may even include completing a driver improvement clinic.
-Also, you need to pay the DMV a reinstatement fee, as well as bring proof that you have car insurance.
+To get your license back, it is necessary to comply with the conditions set forth by the judge, which may even include completing a driver education clinic.
+Also, you need to pay the DMV reinstatement fee, as well as provide proof of car insurance.

-Even if your license is suspended, the judge may but does not have to give you a restricted license for specific purposes, such as going to work, attending school, and going to the doctor.
+Even if your license is suspended, the judge may give you a restricted license for specific purposes, such as going to work, attending school, and going to the doctor.